8 nature centers in Denver your kids will love

 Did you know that there are eight nature centers in the Denver Metro area?
 And from seeing pronghorn on the plains to taking in spectacular view from the foothills, there is a surprising variety of ecosystems and natural attractions to enjoy.
 Almost all of them have nature displays and trails to explore as well programs for children and families.

-Here is list of programs that nature centers offer specially for young children:
+Here is a list of programs that nature centers offer specifically for young children:

 Majestic View Nature Center (Arvada)

-Majestic View Nature Center, located on 80 acres in Arvada, boasts a lake, wetlands, interpretive trails, and a nature center.
-The nature center offers a wide array of story times, guided hikes, and craft classes for children.
-On the calendar for this summer is Story Time in the Garden, Bug Bonanza, and a Growing Up Wild workshop for families.
+Majestic View Nature Center, located on 80 acres in Arvada, boasts a lake, wetlands, interpretive trails, and a 3,000-square foot Nature Center, which offers a wide array of story times, guided hikes, environmental displays, wildlife exhibits and craft classes for children.
+On the calendar for this summer are Story Time in the Garden, Buzzing about Bees Campfire Series, microhikes and more.
 Some classes are free but many require a nominal fee.

 Bluff Lake Nature Center (Aurora)

 Bluff Lake Nature Center, located just east of Stapleton in Aurora, features Bluff Lake and numerous trails.
 Although Bluff Nature Center doesn’t have a museum or a toddler time, it does offer family-friendly fireside chats throughout the summer complete with marshmallow roasting.
-The next fireside chat on “Brilliant Beaver Dams and Other Animal Homes” is scheduled for June 30.
-A $1 donation per person is suggested.
+They also offering geocaching hunts, bird walks and family preschool programs.

 Lookout Mountain Nature Center (Golden)